Rapid App Development With React Native & Xamarin

-We have to point out that the time that Xamarin takes to compile its code into native apps is… not ideal.
+We have to point out, the time that Xamarin takes to compile its code into native apps is… not ideal.
 To see code changes reflected on our demo iPhone app, it took us an average of 17 seconds.
-Under the assumption a developer wanted to see a refreshed version of their changes just 15 times an hour, about 15% of that time would be spent waiting around.
-This is particularly frustrating when fixing bugs or making copy text changes, where a refresh count could easily increase to 25 or more times an hour.
+Assuming a developer wanted to see a refreshed version of their changes just 15 times an hour, about 15% of that time would be spent waiting.
+This is particularly frustrating when fixing bugs or making copy updates, where a refresh count could easily increase to 25 or more times an hour.

 Compare that to Swift and Xcode, which had an average compile time of just 2-3 seconds for our demo app.
-It might not sound like much, but it had a big impact on our development workflow.
+It might not sound like much, but the impact on our development workflow was appreciable.